Chipotle faces more labor complaints at New York City stores

 They argue the policy is prohibitively expensive for franchises, which are independently owned and operate more like a small business than a major corporation.

-“The unaffordable costs associated with this well-intentioned policy make it a challenge for these franchise small businesses to operate, which unfortunately jeopardizes the livelihoods of the very employees it aims to protect,” said IFA spokesman Stephen Worley.

-Seattle, the California cities of San Francisco, San Jose and Emeryville; and the state of Oregon have approved similar measures.
+Seattle, the California cities of San Francisco, San Jose and Emeryville, and the state of Oregon have approved similar measures.
+(Reporting by Hilary Russ, Editing by Rosalba O’Brien)